openstack/python-novaclient/doc/source/cli/nova.rst

   Evacuate all instances from failed host.

 ``host-evacuate-live``
-  Live migrate all instances of the specified host to other available hosts.
+  Live migrate all instances off the specified host to other available hosts.

 ``host-list``